intelfy/granterstellar/docs/install_guide.md

        - Compose example includes a 'backup' service that runs this daily and writes gzipped SQL files under /backups.
        - Point Duplicati (or your backup tool) at the /backups path to offload copies off-site.

+Media (uploads) backup

+- Include the /app/media volume in your backup strategy in addition to the database.
+- Simple snapshots: schedule a nightly job to archive MEDIA_ROOT using the helper script.
+      - Script (in repo): `scripts/media_backup.sh` (defaults SOURCE=/app/media, DEST=/backups/media)
+      - Mount a persistent volume or host path at /backups, and schedule a Coolify command:
+         - `bash scripts/media_backup.sh`
+      - Retention: set `RETAIN_DAYS` env on the app to control how many days to keep (default 30).
+- Alternative: rsync/object storage sync
+      - If you have an object store (e.g., S3), run a nightly sync of /app/media to a bucket path (server-side lifecycle keeps versions).
+      - Ensure server-side encryption and lifecycle rules (30–90 days) per your policy.
+- Restore procedure (snapshot tar.gz):
+   1) Stop app or put in maintenance.
+   2) Extract the desired archive into MEDIA_ROOT:
+       - tar -xzf /backups/media/media_HOST_YYYY-MM-DD_HHMMSS.tar.gz -C /app/media
+   3) Verify file ownership/permissions match the app user.
+   4) Start app; spot-check downloads and exports.
+- Hygiene & safety checks:
+      - Run `python manage.py list_orphaned_media` monthly and investigate large orphan counts.
+      - Consider excluding ephemeral export caches if you add any non-persistent temp dirs later.

 Uploads behavior and tuning

 - Oversized uploads: when a file exceeds FILE_UPLOAD_MAX_BYTES, the API returns HTTP 413 with `{ "error": "file_too_large", "limit": <bytes> }`.
 - Signature/MIME checks: png/jpg/jpeg/pdf/docx are validated with magic bytes and MIME guess; mismatches return 400 (`mismatched_signature` or `mismatched_content_type`).
 - Extraction limits: text/parse work is bounded by TEXT_EXTRACTION_MAX_BYTES to avoid heavy CPU/memory usage.
 - Optional virus scan: set VIRUSSCAN_CMD to a command template (use `{path}` placeholder).
 Non‑zero exit is treated as infected (400 `infected`); invocation errors fail closed (400 `scan_error`).

 Common mistakes (and fixes)

 - 403/CSRF or CORS errors: ensure CORS_ALLOWED_ORIGINS and CSRF_TRUSTED_ORIGINS include your https origin, no trailing slashes.
 - 400 on Google OAuth: OAUTH_REDIRECT_URI must exactly match Google console entry; use https.
 - Stripe webhook 401/400: set STRIPE_WEBHOOK_SECRET in production; in DEBUG webhooks accept unsigned JSON.